Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/OTA/OTA - Update Firmware to Ameba via OTA.rst

 - Try to restart Arduino IDE.
 - Check log message in Serial Monitor to see whether your board is connected to the AP or establish mDNS successfully.

 The Ameba board with mDNS is currently functioning as an OTA server, which is listening for incoming TCP socket connections from potential OTA clients.
-To establish an OTA client, you can select "Tools" -> "Port" -> "Network Ports: My Ameba at 192.168.xxx.xxx" in the Arduino IDE from any of the three supported operating systems (Windows, Linux, and macOS), and then click "Upload".
+To establish an OTA client, you can select :guilabel:`Tools -> Port -> Network Ports: My Ameba at 192.168.xxx.xxx` in the Arduino IDE from any of the three supported operating systems (Windows, Linux, and macOS), and then click "Upload".
 The OTA client will establish a TCP connection to Ameba's network IP and port 8020, and then transmit the OTA firmware.
 Once the OTA process is complete, the Arduino IDE will display the message "Client Disconnected" without any error messages.

 |image10|